-E7: Vulnerability Study to Analyze the Effects of Climate Change on the Hydroelectric Sector, Côte d'Ivoire
+Vulnerability Study to Analyze the Effects of Climate Change on the Hydroelectric Sector

-Ministry for Europe and Foreign Affairs, Government of France
+Submitted by: Ministry for Europe and Foreign Affairs, Government of France

-The Agence Française de Développement (AFD) program "AdaptAction" is an ambitious study on the vulnerability of the hydroelectricity sub-sector in Côte d'Ivoire to climate change.
-The study aims to strengthen the resilience of populations and ecosystems and it included climate studies of the Sassandra and Bandama watersheds and the development of a forecasting and management tool.
+AFD's program - 'AdaptAction', is an ambitious study on the vulnerability of the hydroelectric sub-sector to climate change.
+The study aims to strengthen the resilience of populations and ecosystems included climate studies of Sassandra and Bandana watersheds and the development of a forecasting and management tool.
 The challenges faced were multifaceted, encompassing technical, institutional, environmental and social aspects.
-On the technical front, the challenges pertained to models and tools development, improvement of hydroelectricity production, and dam and energy sector management.
-On the institutional front, the challenges related to forecasting collaboration among tool users.
-In the environmental and social realm, the challenges surrounded the impacts on water management, stakeholder mobilization and women's involvement.
-Nonetheless, this study presents Côte d'Ivoire with a significant opportunity to enhance hydroelectricity management and optimize production in the Sassandra and Bandama basins.
+On the technical front, the challenges pertained to models and tools development, improvement of hydroelectricity production and dam and energy sector management.
+On the institutional front, challenges navigated across forecasting collaboration among tool users.
+In the environmental and social realm, these challenges surrounded the impacts on water management, stakeholder mobilization and women's involvement.
+Nonetheless, this study presents Côte d'Ivoire with a significant opportunity to enhance hydroelectricity management and optimize production in Sassandra and Bandama basins.

 The study focused on the hydroelectric sub-sector and other sectors utilizing water resources in the Sassandra and Bandama basins in Côte d'Ivoire.
-The already observed and expected impacts of climate change in Côte d'Ivoire have had adverse impacts on all sectors essential to the country's development, and more specifically on its water resources, which are closely linked to energy, agriculture and other sectors.
+The already observed and expected impacts of climate change in Côte d'Ivoire have had adverse impacts on all sectors essential to the country's development, and more specifically on the water resources, which are closely linked to energy, agriculture and other sectors.
 The development of renewable hydroelectric assets, as well as the optimization of hydroelectric productivity and water resource management, especially in the context of climate change and growing tension over water, is crucial.
 This also calls for coordinated, effective and participatory responses from all stakeholders.
-This study was conducted by a consortium of companies comprising SUEZ Consulting, the engineering company Tractebel (which has an office in Côte d'Ivoire) and Acterra.
-The main beneficiaries CI-ENERGIES, CIE and SODEXAM were also the key stakeholders in conducting the study.
-This study, while collecting and utilizing data on existing climate scenarios for hydrological modelling of Bandama and Sassandra watersheds, aims to assess the potential impacts of climate change on the operation of infrastructure in the two basins
+This study was conducted by a consortium of companies comprising of SUEZ Consulting, TRACTEBEL (which has an office in Côte d'Ivoire) and Acterra.
+The main beneficiaries - CI-ENERGIES, CIE and SODEXAM were also the key stakeholders in conducting the study.
+This study while collecting and utilizing data on existing climate scenarios for hydrological modelling of Bandama and Sassandra watersheds, aims to assess the potential impacts of climate change on the operation of infrastructure in the two basins.

 Therefore, consultants used the Climate Resilience Guide for Hydro-Power Sector procedure (2019) recommended by the International Hydropower Association (IHA).
 The analysis included the following steps (i) definition of reference performance; (ii) initial climate analysis; (iii) climate resistance tests.
-A 30-year reference period (1989-2018) and two future horizons centred on 2040 (2025-2054, short-term) and 2080 (2065-2094, long-term) were selected for the climate analyses.
-Next, climate projections were analyzed throughout seven CORDEX-Africa models (GCM-RCM combinations) and two representative concentration pathway (RCP) scenarios: intermediate (RCP4.5) and pessimistic (RCP8.5).
+A 30-year reference period (1989-2018) and two future horizons centered on 2040 (2025-2054, short-term) and 2080 (2065-2094, long-term) were selected for the climate analyses.
+Next, climate projections were analyzed throughout 7 CORDEX-Africa models (GCM-RCM combinations) and 2 representative concentration pathway (RCP) scenarios (RCP4.5) and pessimistic (RCP8.5).

 For this study, precipitation, river flow and temperature were considered as stress factors for climate risk assessment.
-All models project a rise in temperature in the two basins, with the potential consequence of a loss of electricity transmission of 2.2% and 4.2% on average by 2040 and 2080 respectively.
+All models project a rise in temperature in the 2 basins, with the potential consequence of a loss of electricity transmission of 2.2 percent and 4.2 percent on average by 2040 and 2080 respectively.
 The majority of models (6 out of 7) predict an increase in mean annual precipitation, which would represent an opportunity for increased energy production in the future.
-However, the results also point to an increase in flood intensity in the future, with risks varying from one dam to another: low for the safety of the Kossou dam (Bandama basin), and high for the Buyo dam (Sassandra basin).
+However, the results also point to an increase in flood intensity in the future, with risks varying from one dam to another: low for the safety of the Kossou dam (Bandama basin), high for the Buyo dam (Sassandra basin).